luisaveiro/dev.env/README.md

 to include your VS Code set up part of your development environment set up.
 You can learn more about command-line extension management in [VS Code user guide](https://code.visualstudio.com/docs/editor/extension-gallery#_command-line-extension-management).

+[Awesome Compose](https://github.com/docker/awesome-compose) is curated list of Docker Compose samples that provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.

+**Please note:** The following Awesome Compose samples are intended for use in local development environments such as project setups, tinkering with software stacks, etc. These samples must not be deployed in production environments.

 [Localhost SonarQube](https://github.com/luisaveiro/localhost-sonarqube) offers
 a light-weight command-line interface for interacting with